tpottcyber/GeorgiaTech-CyberSecurity-Projects/README.md

 - _filebeat_
 - _metricbeat_
 These Beats allow us to collect the following information from each machine:

-- _In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

-- _Filebeat monitors server logs and system logs provided detailed information regarding connections, errors encountered, etc.
+- Filebeat monitors server logs and system logs provided detailed information regarding connections, errors encountered, etc.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the **/etc/ansible/filebeat-config.yml** file to **/etc/filebeat/filebeat.yml**. _
+- Copy the **/etc/ansible/filebeat-config.yml** file to **/etc/filebeat/filebeat.yml**.
-- Update the **filebeat-playbook.yml** file to include commands and source/destination locations. _
+- Update the **filebeat-playbook.yml** file to include commands and source/destination locations.
-- Update the **filebeat-config, metricbeat config, and hosts file to include your private ip addresses**. _
+- Update the **filebeat-config, metricbeat config, and hosts file to include your private ip addresses**.
-- filebeat-config/metricbeat-config:  output.elasticsearch:  update with your private ip address _
+- filebeat-config/metricbeat-config:  output.elasticsearch:  update with your private ip address
-- filebeat-config/metricbeat-config: setup.kibana: update with your private ip address only _
+- filebeat-config/metricbeat-config: setup.kibana: update with your private ip address only
-- hosts:  update the webservers section: private ip address ansible_python_interpreter=/usr/bin/python3 (for each web server) _
+- hosts:  update the webservers section: private ip address ansible_python_interpreter=/usr/bin/python3 (for each web server)
-- hosts: update and create a section to discover the Elk Server just like the web servers - private ip address ansible_python_interpreter=/usr/bin/python3 _
+- hosts: update and create a section to discover the Elk Server just like the web servers - private ip address ansible_python_interpreter=/usr/bin/python3
-- Run the playbook, and navigate to **Web-1 and Web-2 /etc/filebeat or /etc/metricbeat** to check that the installation worked as expected. _
+- Run the playbook, and navigate to **Web-1 and Web-2 /etc/filebeat or /etc/metricbeat** to check that the installation worked as expected.

-_Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:_

-- _Which file is the playbook? **-playbook.yml** Where do you copy it? **/etc/ansible**_
+- _Which file is the playbook? **playbook.yml** Where do you copy it? **/etc/ansible**_
-- _Which file do you update to make Ansible run the playbook on a specific machine? **filebeat-config.yml and hosts.yml** How do I specify which machine to install the ELK server on versus which to install Filebeat on? **The Elk Server is the VM that will monitor and maintain the data for logging.
-The Filebeat is installed on the Web Servers, which will be monitored, the same process is executed for Metricbeat.** _
+- Which file do you update to make Ansible run the playbook on a specific machine? **filebeat-config.yml and hosts.yml** How do I specify which machine to install the ELK server on versus which to install Filebeat on? **The Elk Server is the VM that will monitor and maintain the data for logging.
+The Filebeat is installed on the Web Servers, which will be monitored, the same process is executed for Metricbeat.**

-- _Which URL do you navigate to in order to check that the ELK server is running? **<public_ipaddress>:5601/app/kibana** _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+Which URL do you navigate to in order to check that the ELK server is running? **<public_ipaddress>:5601/app/kibana**

+As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-- _hosts
+- hosts
-- _ansible-playbook filebeat-playbook.yml
+- ansible-playbook filebeat-playbook.yml
-- _filebeat-config.yml
+- filebeat-config.yml
-- _ansible-playbook metricbeat-playbook.yml
+- ansible-playbook metricbeat-playbook.yml
-- _metricbeat-config.yml
+- metricbeat-config.yml
+- curl https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/metricbeat-config.yml
+- curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/filebeat-config.yml